yanbofang2/drudge_tmp/README.md

 Drudge is a symbolic algebra system built on top of [SymPy](http://www.sympy.org), focusing primarily on tensorial and non-commutative algebras.
-It is motivated by complex symbolic problems in quantum chemistry and many-body theory but is also useful for any symbolic manipulation and simplification involving indexed quantities, symbolic summations, and non-commutative algebras.
+It is motivated by tedious symbolic derivations in quantum chemistry and many-body theory but is also useful for any symbolic manipulation and simplification involving indexed quantities, symbolic summations, and non-commutative algebras.